 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Cherry (approx. 4.7 miles away); Cherry Colored School (approx. 4.8 miles away); Concord Primitive Baptist Church (approx. 5.2 miles away); Cool Spring (approx. 5.7 miles away); Lake Company (approx. 6.2 miles away); James Johnston Pettigrew (approx. 6.2 miles away); Somerset Place (approx. 6.2 miles away); Charles Pettigrew (approx. 6.3 miles away).
 Touch for a list and map of all markers in Creswell.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 2, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 328 times since then and 27 times this year.
+It was originally submitted on September 2, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 396 times since then and 5 times this year.
 Photos: 1, 2. submitted on September 2, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.